rails/rails/guides/source/getting_started.md

 Creating a New Rails Project
 ----------------------------

-TIP: You can create new Rails apps come with a preconfigured Dev Container development environment.
+TIP: You can create new Rails apps with a preconfigured Dev Container development environment.
 This is the fastest way to get started with Rails.
 For instructions see [Getting Started with Dev Containers](getting_started_with_devcontainer.html)